litmuschaos/v1-litmus-docs/docs/chaosschedule-concepts.md

 ------

-The ChaosSchedule is the user-facing chaos custom resource with a namespace scope and is designed to hold information around how the chaos engines are to be scheduled according to the specified template.
+The ChaosSchedule is the user-facing chaos custom resource with a namespace scope and is designed to hold information around how the ChaosEngines are to be scheduled according to the specified template.
 It schedules a chaosengine instance .

 This section describes the fields in the ChaosSchedule spec and the possible values that can be set against the same.